danclasol/Docs/snowflake/15_Materialized_Views/01_materialized_views.md

 - Refresh data

-  - In Snowflake, data is automatically updated when the underlying table changes
+  - in Snowflake, data is automatically updated when the underlying table changes
-  - In other traditional SQL it must be done manually o using triggers
+  - in other traditional SQL it must be done manually o using triggers

 - Optimization and storage

   - Snowflake optimises the storage and the recovery of results using micro-partitions
-  - This is not available in regular SQL
+  - this is not available in regular SQL

 - Performance and scalability

   - Snowflake structure provides a higher performance than traditional SQL

+## When to use instead of regular view

+- view would take a long time to be processed and is used frequently
+- underlaying data is changed not frequently and on a rather irregular basis
+  - since materialized views auto-refresh, frequent base table changes can increase compute costs
+  - for frequent changes use task and streams instead

 ## Creating materialized views